akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 | `network`             | Name of the network the configuration is being activated for.
 Allowed values are:     <br />*  **staging**  <br />*  **production** |
 | `notes`               | Information about the configuration and the reason for its activation. |
 | `notification_emails` | JSON array of email addresses of people to be notified when activation is complete.
 To send notification emails to multiple people, separate the individual email addresses by using commas:     <br /><br />`notification_emails = ["gstemp@akamai.com", "karim.nafir@mail.com"]` |

+> **Note**.
+If you’re running Akamai Terraform provider version 2.0.0 or later, the arguments available to you have changed.
+See the [akamai_appsec_activations](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/appsec_activations) resource documentation for details.

 From here we can run `terraform plan` to verify our syntax, then run `terraform apply` to activate the security configuration.